tiepcreator/statichunt/content/theme/hugo-blist.md

 ---
-title: Blist
+title: Blist Hugo Theme
 github: https://github.com/apvarun/blist-hugo-theme
 demo: https://blist.vercel.app/
 author: Varun A P
-date: 2021-07-17T00:00:00.000Z
+date: 2021-07-17T00:00:00.000+00:00
 ssg:
 - Hugo
 cms:
 - No CMS
 css:
 - Tailwind
 archetype:
 - Blog
 - Personal
 description: Blist is a clean and fast blog theme for your Hugo site.
 stale: false

 ---

-# Blist is a clean and fast blog theme for your Hugo site.
+## Blist is a clean and fast blog theme for your Hugo site

 This is a hugo theme for creating a performant and SEO-optimzied personal blog.

 ## Features:

-- Responsive content
+* Responsive content
-- Blog pagination
+* Blog pagination
-- Text Search
+* Text Search
-- Social links
+* Social links
-- Dark mode
+* Dark mode
-- Fast performance
+* Fast performance